 In August 2010, the Company's Board of Directors adopted a stock buyback program pursuant to which the Company was authorized to repurchase up to 1,500,000 shares of its common stock in the open market, in privately negotiated transactions, or otherwise.
 The program does not have an expiration date.
 In August 2022, the Board of Directors increased the number of shares that may be repurchased under the program to 2,000,000 shares.
-As a result, a total of 1,096,368 shares remains available for repurchase under the stock buyback program.
-The Company did not repurchase any shares of its common stock pursuant to the stock buyback program during fiscal year 2023.
+A total of 1,096,368 shares remain available for repurchase under the stock buyback program.
+The Company did not repurchase any shares of its common stock pursuant to the stock buyback program during fiscal year 2024.

-(j) Use of Estimates
+(i) Use of Estimates